akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/debugging-options.md

 ### Video Logs
-Use the capability named browserstack.video, if you want to generate screenshots at various steps in your test.
+Use the capability named **browserstack.video**, if you want to generate screenshots at various steps in your test.
 The values are true/false.
 By default, the value is set to true.
 The example of setting this capability:

 > "browserstack.video": "true"